parcnu/mm5d91-rpi4b-driver/README.md

 # MM5D91 driver for RPI4.
 * Still under construction.
-* is run on raspian bullseye.
-If bookworm in use then compiler flag BW to be used.
+* is tested on bullseye and bookworm.
 ## Wiring of RPI4B to mm5d91
 ![wiring](images/image.png)
 ## Prerequisite